-In addition, all Directors attended the AGM of the Company held on 27 June 2022.
+In addition, all Directors attended the AGM held on 29 April 2024.

 All Directors are required to declare their board representations in other companies.
-When a Director has multiple board representations, the NC also considers whether the Director is able to carry out and has adequately carried out his duties as a Director, taking into consideration the number of listed company board representations and other principal commitments of the Director.
-Given their full attendance at all Board and Board Committee meetings held in FY2022, responsiveness and level of contribution to the Group, the Board is satisfied that the Directors are each able to devote sufficient time and attention to the affairs of the Group.
+When a Director has multiple board representations, the NC also considers whether the Director is able to and has adequately carried out his duties as a Director, taking into consideration the number of listed company board representations and other principal commitments of the Director.
+Given their full attendance at all Board and Board Committee meetings held in FY2024, responsiveness and level of contribution to the Group, the Board is satisfied that the Directors are each able to devote sufficient time and attention to the affairs of the Group.